Vyral/base-template/_posts/2018-06-05-what-happens-if-your-buyer-is-unable-to-make-your-set-closing-date.md

 You are a seller.
 Your house is on the market.
 You get an offer and the buyer says they will close in 30 days.
 But, just before the expected date your house should close, you find out they are unable to close on time.
 What happens now?

-You have a couple options. **You could walk away from the contract and put the house back on the market.**
+You have a couple of options. **You could walk away from the contract and put the house back on the market.**

 Or, you could continue to wait.
 To know if this is a possibility, **you will need to know why the buyer is asking for a longer closing time.**